-Vehicle Sensors net sales increased 2.6% to \$3.1 million for the three months ended June 30, 2008, versus \$3.0 million in the corresponding period of the prior fiscal year.
+Vehicle Sensors net sales increased 8.9% to \$3.5 million and 5.9% to \$6.6 million for the three and six months ended September 30, 2008, respectively, versus \$3.2 million and \$6.2 million in the corresponding periods of the prior fiscal year.
 This increase was primarily a result of increased unit sales of our LDW systems to European and Asian OEMs, offset in part, by decreased unit sales in North America.
-Sales of LDW systems to the heavy truck market increased by \$142,000, or 5.5%, for the three month period ended June 30, 2008, when compared to the corresponding period in the prior fiscal year.
-We expect sales of LDW units to the heavy truck market to continue to increase, when compared to the prior year period, for at least the remainder of calendar year 2008 due to increased sales of LDW units in Europe and Asia; however, we expect to experience either flat or decreased sales to the North American heavy truck market in our next few fiscal quarters as a result of an overall decline in new truck sales in the U.S., the general slowdown in the U.S. housing market and overall economy.
-Also included in Vehicle Sensors net sales are revenues from contract engineering services and royalty revenues in the passenger car market that are derived from our strategic relationship with Valeo Schalter and Sensuren GmbH ("Valeo"), which aggregated \$374,000 for the three months ended June 30, 2008, compared to \$436,000 in the corresponding period of the prior fiscal year.
+Sales of LDW systems to the heavy truck market increased 14.9% to \$3.2 million and 10.4% to \$5.9 million for the three and six month periods ended September 30, 2008, when compared to the corresponding periods in the prior fiscal year.
+We expect sales of LDW units to the heavy truck market to continue to increase, when compared to the prior year period, for at least the remainder of calendar year 2008 due to increased sales of LDW units in Europe and Asia; however, we could experience slowed growth in international sales of our LDW systems as a result of the recent slowdown in the world economy and increased competition.
+We expect to continue to experience either flat or decreased sales to the North American heavy truck market in our next few fiscal quarters as a result of an overall decline in new truck sales in the U.S. and the general slowdown in the U.S. credit markets and overall economy.
+Also included in Vehicle Sensors net sales are revenues from contract engineering services and royalty revenues in the passenger car market that are derived from our strategic relationship with Valeo Schalter and Sensuren GmbH ("Valeo"), which aggregated \$284,000 and \$658,000 for the three and six months ended September 30, 2008, respectively, compared to \$413,000 and \$849,000 in the corresponding periods of the prior fiscal year.

-Contract revenues increased 25.4% to \$6.9 million for the three months ended June 30, 2008, compared to \$5.5 million in the corresponding period of the prior fiscal year.
-This increase was largely due to increased funding at the federal, state and local levels throughout the country, as well as new contract awards.
-In response to this growth in funding, we have increased our Transportation Systems staff by 7% in the three months ended June 30, 2008, and we expect to continue to increase our Transportation Systems staff over the remainder of fiscal 2009.
+Contract revenues increased 29.2% to \$8.0 million and 27.4% to \$14.9 million for the three and six months ended September 30, 2008, respectively, compared to \$6.2 million and \$11.7 million in the corresponding periods of the prior fiscal year.
+This increase was largely a result of increased sales and marketing activity across the country.
+In response to this growth, we have increased our Transportation Systems staff by 6.6% in the six months ended September 30, 2008.
 We believe the ability of our Transportation Systems business to grow and successfully win and service new contracts will be highly dependent upon our continued success in recruiting and retaining qualified personnel.
-We anticipate that our contract revenues will continue to increase for the balance of fiscal 2009, largely as a result of approximately \$11 million in new contracts awarded to us during the first quarter of fiscal 2009.
+We anticipate that our contract revenues will continue to increase for the balance of fiscal 2009, largely as a result of significant new contracts awarded to us during the first six months of fiscal 2009.
 All of our contract revenues are derived from work performed in North America under a broad range of fixed price and cost plus fixed fee contracts.

-Although we are not aware of any imminent changes in government spending patterns, it is conceivable that, as a result of softening macroeconomic conditions in the U.S. and the decline in the new housing market, government funding for certain traffic initiatives and roadway improvement projects could be delayed or diverted to focus on other budgetary needs.
-Should this occur, it is possible that future domestic Roadway Sensors net sales or Transportation System contract revenues would be adversely affected.
+Although we are not aware of any significant imminent changes in government spending patterns, it is conceivable that, as a result of softening macroeconomic conditions in the U.S., the decline in the housing and credit markets, and the expiration of the 2005 Federal Highway Bill in 2009, government funding for certain traffic initiatives and roadway improvement projects could be delayed or diverted to focus on other budgetary needs.
+Should this occur, it is likely that future domestic Roadway Sensors net sales and Transportation System contract revenues and backlog would be adversely affected.